flypenguin/okta-cli/README.md

 **Example:**

-In this example, the column "country" is ignored – it does not contain a ".".
+In this example, the columns "country" and "gender" are ignored – their name does not contain a ".".

 ```csv
 profile.login,profile.firstName,profile.lastName,profile.email,gender,profile.streetAddress,profile.zipCode,profile.city,country,profile.countryCode
 ibrabben0@prlog.org,Iosep,Brabben,ibrabben0@prlog.org,Male,7931 Division Point,86983 CEDEX,Futuroscope,France,FR
 ```

+(those fields are not part of Okta's standard field set, and this is an easy way to exclude columns from being used)

 ### CSV files with only one column